JavaScript seems to be disabled in your browser. For the best experience on our site, be sure to turn on Javascript in your browser.

 Pool liners serve the important functions of maintaining a waterproof barrier to keep water in and providing aesthetic value, with a range of liner colours and patterns available to ensure your pool always looks inviting.

 Generally, swimming pool liners are made of PVC and tend to last between 5 and 20 years, so they can be pretty durable.
 But, to ensure your liner lasts as long as possible, it is a good idea to perform regular cleaning and maintenance.
-With the right cleaning products and equipment, you can easily remove stains and keep your liner spick and span!
+With the right cleaning products and equipment, you can easily remove stains and keep your liner spick and span.
+In this blog, we’ll tell you how to clean your pool liner correctly!

-Before we consider how to tackle unsightly stains, it's a good idea to know what to be on the lookout for when it comes to good liner maintenance.
+Before we consider how to clean your pool liner, it's a good idea to know what to be on the lookout for when it comes to good liner maintenance.

-Steer well away from draining your pool even if the liner is looking particularly grubby, as this can cause cracking in the pool’s shell and prompt the liner itself to wrinkle or become displaced.
+Before we explain how to clean your pool liner, it’s important to remember to not drain your pool, even if the liner is looking particularly grubby.
+This can cause cracking in the pool’s shell and prompt the liner itself to wrinkle or become displaced.

 We recommend removing debris like leaves and other natural detritus as soon as possible – leaf nets are good to have on hand for when you notice any infiltrators.
 If left to decay in the water, debris will cause stains on your liner that can be tough to remove if unaddressed.